imalenica/tstmle3/README.md

 2. Average over time of context-specific causal effect of multiple time point interventions.

-3. Adaptive design learning the optimal individualized rule within a single time-series.
+3. Optimal individualized rule within a single time-series.

 Here, initial estimation is based on the [sl3](https://github.com/jeremyrcoyle/sl3) package, which constructs ensemble models with proven optimality properties for time-series data (Malenica and van der Laan 2018a).